Interlocking directorate

-Interlocking directorate refers to the practice of members of a corporate board of directors serving on the boards of multiple corporations.
+Two or more corporations have interlocking directorates when they share members of their boards of directors or each shares directors with a third firm.
 A person that sits on multiple boards is known as a multiple director.
 Two firms have a direct interlock if a director or executive of one firm is also a director of the other, and an indirect interlock if a director of each sits on the board of a third firm.